Code-Institute-Submissions/Milestone-Project-108/README.md

 ![Website Logo](assets/images/logo-image1.png)

-# Scotty’s Dog Training & Behaviour
+# <p align="center">Scotty’s Dog Training & Behaviour

-The intent of this project is to create a fictitious website for a professional dog trainer who specialises in dog training & behaviour modification.
+<p align="center">This website is my first milestone project of the Code Institutes Full Stack Software Development Course.
+The goal of the project was to create a fictitious website for a professional Dog Trainer who specialises in dog training & behaviour modification.
+The target audience for the website are dog owners who need support in dog training and behaviour modification.
+The services are aimed at both new and existing customers and dogs of all ages and breeds.

-The website is for educational purposes only
+The website is for educational purposes only</p>

 ![Device Responsiveness Image](assets/readme_images/responsive-image.png)

+The image above is a visual of the site displayed on different devices using [I Am Responsive](http://ami.responsivedesign.is/#)

+### You can view the live site here: [www.scottysdogs.com](https://scotty-james.github.io/Milestone-Project-1/)

 ## UX

 ### User Stories